Phase retrieval from short-time Fourier transform in LCA groups: Main tools: uniqueness sets and completeness of translates

 \subsection{Uniqueness sets for Paley-Wiener spaces.}

-Our next goal is to show, under certain assumptions, the existence of uniformly separated uniqueness sets for $PW_{K-K}(\wh G)$.
-More precisely, we will prove the following. \begin{theorem} If $G$ is compact, discrete or dually expansible, then for every compact set $K\subset G$ there exists a uniformly separated uniqueness set $\Gamma$ for $PW_{K-K}(\wh G)$. \end{theorem} The proof follows by combining a series of results that we will prove next.
-Since these results are interesting on their own, we shall state them for an arbitrary LCA group, and eventually take the group to be $\wh G$.
+Our next goal is to show, under certain assumptions, the existence of uniformly discrete uniqueness sets for Paley–Wiener spaces.
+Since these results are of independent interest, we first state them for an arbitrary LCA group and appropriate sets.
+We then specialize to the case of a dual group and a compact set of the form $K-K$, which leads to the theorem below.
+For further references on the study of uniqueness in Paley–Wiener spaces, see \cite{aku1, lai2021conjugate, zhang2024gabor, Thakur}.

+\begin{theorem} If $G$ is compact, discrete or dually expansible, then for every compact set $K\subset G$ there exists a uniformly discrete uniqueness set $\Gamma$ for $PW_{K-K}(\wh G)$. \end{theorem}

+The proof follows by combining a series of results that we will prove next.
 Let $G$ be an LCA group with $H\subseteq G$ an open compact subgroup and fix $C\subseteq G$ a section for the quotient $G/H$.
-The next proposition was shown in \cite{BE04}: \begin{prop} \cite[Proposition 2.1]{BE04} Let $f\in L^2(G)$, $A\in Aut (G)$ and $n\in\Z$.
-Then $\supp\,\wh f \subset (A^*)^nH^{\perp}$ if and only if $f$ is constant on every (open) coset of $A^{-n}H$ in $G$. \end{prop} As an immediate consequence, one has that the functions in $PW_{H^\perp}(G)$ are precisely those that are constant on all the cosets of $H$ in $G$.
+The next proposition was shown in \cite{BE04}: \begin{proposition} \cite[Proposition 2.1]{BE04} Let $f\in L^2(G)$, $A\in Aut (G)$ and $n\in\Z$.
+Then $\supp\,\wh f \subset (A^*)^nH^{\perp}$ if and only if $f$ is constant on every (open) coset of $A^{-n}H$ in $G$. \end{proposition} As an immediate consequence, one has that the functions in $PW_{H^\perp}(G)$ are precisely those that are constant on all the cosets of $H$ in $G$.
 Moreover, we can straightforwardly derive the following decomposition for the elements in the Paley-Wiener space. \begin{corollary} Every $f\in PW_{H^{\perp}}(G)$ is determined by the values it takes in any section $C$ of $G/H$.
 More precisely,

 \end{corollary}

 We now take $L\subset G$ to be a compact subgroup.
 For $\xi \in \wh{G}$ we have